Manager-Managed vs. Member-Managed LLC: What Should You Choose?

-The most common business types chosen by entrepreneurs are LLC, corporation or partnership.
-If you’re interested in forming an LLC, it’s important to recognize another important choice you’ll need to make along the way.
-You’ll need to choose a management structure for your LLC.
-As an LLC, you can choose to be:
+If you’re interested in forming an LLC, it’s important to recognize another important choice you’ll need to make along the way — your LLCs management structure.

 • Member-managed